kyle-berkey04/buckeyectf2024writeup/unknown.md

 # unkown
 >Some may call this junk.
 Me, I call them treasures.

-This challenge gave me a file `unknown.zip'
+This challenge gave me a file `unknown.zip`

 I decided to analyze what type of file this is:
 ```